 Step 2: The Authorization Domain group is included when creating any workspaces for that project.
 The workspace - and all copies of that workspace - are protected by the Authorization Domain

 Result: Only researchers consented to use the data can access, copy, or work in the workspaces (this overrides workspace permissions)

 Step 1: PI or PM creates several Authorization Domain groups, one for each data consent group and adds researchers to all of the data consent groups that include them.

 Step 2: PI creates a primary workspace for each project, and includes the appropriate Authorization Domain.
-Note that a workspace could be protected by more than one ADs, depending on the data (i.e. if a workspace combines data from two consent groups, it will have two Authorization Domains)
+Note: A workspace could be protected by more than one AD, depending on the data (i.e., if a workspace combines data from two consent groups, it will have two Authorization Domains)

 Result: A researcher must be included in all the workspace ADs to access a protected workspace

 Step 1: PI at one institution creates a project-specific authorization Domain for one consent group.
 Collaborators in both institutions are added to the Authorization Domain for the data they are consented to use.

 Step 2: Collaborating institution creates a second Authorization Domain